 This post may contain affiliate links.

 That’s where this recipe comes in.
-Grilled chicken thighs that have been soaking up an easy 8-ingredient marinade is one of the best ways to enjoy a delicious meal without going to a whole lot of work.
+Grilled chicken thighs that have been soaking up an easy 8-ingredient marinade is one of the best dinners with chicken and a great way to enjoy a delicious meal without going to a lot of work.

-This balsamic marinade is one of my favorites when it comes to imparting flavor into the chicken.
-I like to use chicken thighs, either with the bone in or not for this recipe.
-The marinade is so flavorful that you can let your chicken hang out in for as little as 15 minutes or as long as 2 hours.
-Whatever works for you.
+This balsamic marinade is one of my favorites when it comes to imparting flavor to the chicken.
+I like to use chicken thighs, either with the bone in or not, for this recipe.
+The marinade is so flavorful that you can let your chicken hang out for as little as 15 minutes or as long as 2 hours for delicious balsamic vinegar chicken.